The Rock's Under Armour headphones are built for intense workouts

-Wireless headphones are dime a dozen, unless you want a pair that's over-ear and designed to handle intense workouts.
+Wireless headphones are dime a dozen, unless you want a pair that's on- or over-ear and designed to handle intense workouts.
 There are plenty of solid options for fitness buffs, including the JLab Epic2 and Jaybird X3, but those are earbuds.
 Bose's QuietComfort 35 IIs, meanwhile, are great over-ears, but they're not made from water-resistant materials -- and you want that if you're using them at the gym.
-That's a gap Under Armour hopes to fill with its new Project Rock wireless, over-ear headphones, which are specifically designed for workouts and were created with input from training junkie Dwayne Johnson, aka The Rock.
+That's a gap Under Armour hopes to fill with its new Project Rock wireless, on-ear headphones, which are specifically designed for workouts and were created with input from training junkie Dwayne Johnson, aka The Rock.

 The Project Rock headphones are made from rugged materials (IPX4 rating) with an anti-slip, sweat-resistant liner and breathable ear cushions (that can be removed and washed for easy cleaning).
 Under Armour claims these features will make them withstand the "toughest gym conditions," without giving up on sound quality.
 To take care of the latter, the company is using JBL's audio technology (40mm drivers), which gives the Project Rocks a crisp, loud sound with rich bass.
 I listened to some tracks with them and was surprised at how good they sounded.
 Although they are a bit bass heavy, but not as much as Apple's Beats headphones, the lows and mids didn't get drowned out.